How to shake a cocktail without a shaker

 How to Shake a Cocktail Without a Shaker: Step-by-Step Guide

 Having already found your alternative shaker, it is time to move to the action and whirl your cocktail up.
-We offer a simple and step by step guide on how to shake a cocktail without a shaker just follow the instructions and enjoy!
+We offer a simple and step-by-step guide on how to shake a cocktail without a shaker.
+Just follow the instructions and enjoy!

 Choose the Right Container

-First and foremost, you need to find a container to serve as the into your improvised shaker.
+First and foremost, you need to find a container to serve as the inside of your improvised shaker.
 It can be a mason jar, an old Tupperware container, or a sturdy plastic bottle.
 The container should be big enough to allow both the ingredients and the ice to move while not overflowing.
-As a rule of thumb, fill the container up to a half of its capacity.
+As a rule of thumb, fill the container up to half of its capacity.
 Ensure there is enough room for ingredients to mix properly.

 Add Your Ingredients